Hosn Niha: Geography

 The Hosn Niha site was discovered near the Beqaa Valley and lies at the base of a steep slope.
 It is surrounded by large agricultural fields that are still being used today.
 Archaeologists discovered a sanctuary with two temples inside, with one being larger than the other.
 This sanctuary also contains a church and several cult rooms.
 A smaller sanctuary and two big quarries were also found further down nearing the village of Niha.
-An ancient trade route was discovered along the valley, running from the east towards Niha, another archaeological site found nearby.
+An ancient trade route was discovered along the valley, running from the east towards Niha.
+Another archaeological site was found nearby.

 Location

 Because of the site's location and steep slope, the village is sheltered while still receiving a large amount of sunlight.
-A river that flows through the village once provided the inhabitants with a sufficient water source.
+A river that flows through the village had once provided the inhabitants with a sufficient water source.
 Anthropologists also discovered a spring not too far from the sanctuary.

 The site has some drawbacks.
-Since it is at such a high altitude, the winters can be very harsh.
+Since it is located at such a high altitude, the winters can be very harsh.
 Winters reach extremely low temperatures and produce large snowfalls.
-The snow may have had a particularly large impact on the village's survival -according to Newson & Young- because it could block trade routes coming from and going to the sanctuary complex.
+The snow may have had a particularly large impact on the village's survival.
+Newson & Young claim that the heavy snow could block trade routes coming from and going to the sanctuary complex.

 Findings

 The village of Niha is home to four Roman temples that were constructed between the 1st and 3rd century AD (when the area was called Pagus Augustus).
 The lower two temples are located on the edge of the village, and the other two temples are about 2 km above the village in what is known as "Hosn Niha".

-Located at an elevation of 1,400 m (4,600 ft) with difficult road access, these two temples of Hosn Niha are not restored.
+Located at an elevation of 1,400 m (4,600 ft) with difficult road access, these two temples of Hosn Niha have not been restored.

 Architectural evidence at the site indicates that it was transformed into a small fort during the medieval period (hence the name of Hosn, that means fort in Arab language).